 What is the Partnership?

-The Partnership is a collaboration between community, Traditional Owners, industry, agriculture, tourism, science, fishers, and all levels of government with an interest in waterway health across five regional river basins that include eight estuaries, and out to the marine areas and adjacent Great Barrier Reef.
+The Partnership is a collaboration between community, Traditional Owners, industry, agriculture, tourism, science, fishers, and all levels of government with an interest in waterway health across five regional basins, estuaries, and the adjacent marine areas and the Great Barrier Reef.

-Partners support this vision by providing funding, and resources, and contributing monitoring data where available.
+Partners support this vision and purpose by providing funding and resources, and by contributing monitoring data where available.

 Who are the Partners?